LOVE YOUR FEET MORE

 Avoid sketchers or anything describing itself as a running shoe (or cardio shoe).
 You don’t need proper lifters either.

 I’ve sometimes found ones I really like in outlets on eBay or Amazon too.
+So find a style and check those sites.

 Most of the above do sales several times a year too.